ascjreddy/Network-Monitoring-Incident-Response-Platform/architecture.md

 ## Design decisions

-**Why rule-based correlation instead of ML?**
-Network protocol failures are deterministic — interface down always causes OSPF neighbor loss on adjacent devices.
-Rules are transparent, debuggable, and don't need training data.
-ML would be harder to explain and wouldn't add anything here.

 **Why a Python dict for topology instead of NetworkX?**
 The topology is small and static (12 devices).
 A plain dict with upstream/downstream keys is enough to trace cascades without adding a graph library dependency.
 If this scaled to hundreds of devices, a proper graph structure would make sense.